How many hours of light to do chickens need to lay eggs

 For October 6th in Ohio, we will be at eleven and a half hours of daylight each day.
 Then above that, it shows the times for sunrise and sunset.

 When and How To Add The Lighting

 There is no need to leave a light on 24hrs a day.
-That will be a waist of energy and light bulbs.
+That will be a waste of energy and light bulbs.

 What I like to do is do the math from the day that we get the lowest amount of daylight which is about 9hrs of light.
 Put the lamp on a timer to be on for that extra 5 hours.
 Then just leave it like that until we finally hit 14hrs again and turn the lamp off.

-It just makes it less complicated then having to go out and adjust the light every few weeks to make sure you are still getting eggs.
+It just makes it less complicated than having to go out and adjust the light every few weeks to make sure you are still getting eggs.

 Chickens spend more time in the coop in the winter because it, of course, is warmer but that also causes them to get nosy and check things out so if your light is too low or within reach, they will peck at it and possibly knock it down.